jspars/ml-psych/README.md

     cd ml-psych
     ```

-3. By default you will begin on branch `main`; switch to the production (`prod`) branch.
-This is needed so that your changes are automatically deployed to the live website when you push to git--`prod` is the only branch whose changes are deployed to production:
+3. Install the sveltekit app fully:

     ```bash
-    git checkout prod
-    ```

-4. Install the sveltekit app fully:

-    ```bash
     npm install --legacy-peer-deps
     ```

-5. Run the local dev server if you want to preview your changes before deploying:
+3. Run the local dev server if you want to preview your changes before deploying:

     ```bash
     npm run dev